SC state law has new requirements for students taking medicine at school.

 – return the unused portions of the medication to the parent, guardian or student unless instructed otherwise.

-• The student’s parents must inform the school nurse or school attendance secretary of any changes in the child’s health or medication.
+• The student’s parents must inform the school nurse or nurse’s designee of any changes in the child’s health and/or medication.

 • The school reserves the right to refuse requests to administer medication under special circumstances.